Ziad-Tawfik/Crowd-Funding-App/README.md

 2. Install the required packages using below script
     > pip install -r requirements.txt
-3. Run the project using python3, make sure that you've python 3 installed
+3. Run the project using python3, make sure that you've python 3 installed If you're using linux
     > python3 Crowd-Funding.py
+    If you're using windows
+    > python Crowd-Funding.py

 ## Developer
 [Zyad M. Tawfik](https://www.linkedin.com/in/zyad-m-tawfik/)